raghavvs/raghavvs.github.io/_pages/cv.md

     - Leveraged the MoveIt motion planning tool to simulate the arm trajectory, followed by validation using the physical arms.
     - Built a comprehensive framework for utilizing industrial robots within a multi-arm setup.
     - Performed extrinsic camera calibration for robot base-to-base transformations employing probabilistic methods and geometric algebra techniques in computer vision.
-    - Created a custom C++ package for executing extrinsic camera calibration using probabilistic approaches.
+    - Created a custom C++ package [[GitHub]](https://github.com/RMDLO/axbycz_calibration) for executing extrinsic camera calibration using probabilistic approaches.
-    - Engaged in 6D pose estimation using RGB+D cameras and conducted both simultaneous and non-simultaneous calibration for multiple robots.
+    - Worked on 6D pose estimation using RGB+D cameras and conducted both simultaneous and non-simultaneous calibration for multiple robots.
+    - Created a pipeline for validating robot-robot calibration and extrinsic camera calibration.
+    - Building a pipeline for perception, tracking, motion planning and manipulation of deformable objects.
+    - Worked on synthetic data generation for deformable objects using NVIDIA IsaacSim.

 Work Experience
 ======